-Cass’s Blog, but with Jonathan’s comments in manly blue and Georgie’s comments in a fitting and fetching shade of ginger
+Cass’s Blog with Jonathan’s comments in manly blue and Georgie’s comments in a fitting and fetching shade of ginger

 It’s a beautiful Sunday in the Spanish mountains.
 We’ve all had a slow start to the day (with the exception of the good folk who go to Mass) and, from about 2pm onwards, large groups of people, of all generations, make their way to the local, traditional paella restaurant (Restaurante Puigmola: we’ve raved about it in previous blogs) I haven’t!
 It is the absolute BEST paella you can possibly imagine.
 What makes it more traditional than most is that it’s cooked over orange wood.